CWRUbotix/rov-software-bootcamp/docs/challenge_1_1.md

             top_layout.addWidget(forward)
     ```
    Again, make sure to import `QPushButton` from `PyQt6.QtWidgets`.
  - Now you should have a panel of buttons that do absolutely nothing.
-Here's mine: <!-- Maybe change this image to be buttons with words, the arrows kinda confused me when I did bootcamp-->
+Here's mine: